 (j) Consents and Preferential Rights.
 Except as disclosed on Schedule 3.01(j), to the knowledge of Seller, (i) no consents are required from governmental authorities in connection with the transfer of any of the Assets by Seller, and (ii) no preferential purchase rights exist, and no consent, approval or other action by, or filing with any person or governmental authority is required, in connection with the execution, delivery and performance by Seller of this Agreement.

 (k) Conduct of Business.
-To the knowledge of Seller, the Assets have been operated since 19in the ordinary course of business in accordance with good industry practices.
+To the knowledge of Seller, the Assets have been operated since January 1, 1998 in the ordinary course of business in accordance with good industry practices.
 Seller or, to the knowledge of Seller, the operator of the Assets has obtained all material governmental approvals, licenses, permits or other authorizations required for its operation of the Assets, including those required by applicable Environmental Law (as defined in Section 3.01(l)).

 (l) Compliance with Environmental Laws.
-Except as disclosed on Schedule 3.01(l), Seller or, to the knowledge of Seller, the operator of the Assets is in material compliance with all applicable laws, rules, regulations, and orders of all local, tribal state and federal governmental bodies, authorities and agencies pertaining to health, safety and the environment (“Environmental Laws”) insofar as they relate to the Assets.
+Except as disclosed on Schedule 3.01(l), Seller or, to the knowledge of Seller, the Assets have been and are being operated in material compliance with all applicable laws, rules, regulations, and orders of all local, tribal state and federal governmental bodies, authorities and agencies pertaining to health, safety and the environment (“Environmental Laws”) insofar as they relate to the Assets.
 Except as disclosed on Schedule 3.01(l), with respect to the Assets, to the knowledge of Seller, no conditions exist that would subject Seller to any damages (including, without limitation, actual, consequential, exemplary or punitive damages), penalties, injunctive relief or cleanup costs under any Environmental Laws, or that require cleanup, removal, remedial action or other response by Seller pursuant to any Environmental Laws.
 Except as disclosed on Schedule 3.01(l), (i) to the knowledge of Seller, neither Seller nor any part of the Assets is subject to any judgment, decree or order or citation related to or arising out of Environmental Laws, and (ii) with respect to the Assets, Seller has not received any written notice stating that it has been named or listed as a potentially responsible party by any governmental authority in a matter arising under or relating to the Seller under any Environmental laws.
 Except as disclosed on Schedule 3.01(l), there are no underground storage tanks located on or in the Assets.
+Except as disclosed on Schedule 3.01(l), the Assets are not currently subject to any remedial, corrective, cleanup, or removal action pursuant to any Environmental Laws and the Seller is not subject to any liability for such remedial, corrective, cleanup, or removal action pursuant to any Environmental Laws.

+(m) Tax Matters.
+Except as set forth in Schedule 3.01(m),

+(i) Seller (with respect to the Assets) has filed all tax returns due that it was required to file.
+All Taxes owed by Seller (with respect to the Assets) shown on any such tax return have been paid.

+(ii) There is no material dispute or claim concerning any tax liability of Seller (with respect to the Assets) either (A) claimed or raised by any authority in writing or (B) as to which Seller has Knowledge.

 ARTICLE IV